 If you are looking to get your coffee and tea needs satisfied in this part of Chicago, I recommend the well-crafted drinks at Buzz Killer Espresso.

-There is also an space next door with free Wi-Fi.
+There is also a space next door with free Wi-Fi.

-Alliance Bakery is located at 1736 W. Division.
-Take the Blue Line to the Division ‘L stop and walk west.
+(1736 W. Division.
+Take the Blue Line to the Division ‘L stop and walk west)

 I do not think there is any bad day for a steaming bowl of ramen but, certainly, this is the season to take the chill off.
 If you’re of like mind, head to Kizuki Ramen and Izakaya in Wicker Park.